 interpreting the subject acquisition agreement;

 focused knowledge of Delaware contract law;

 fact-based investigation into the claimed breach (e.g. GAAP, tax, legal compliance, etc.)

 Our attorneys take a disciplined approach to right-sizing claims.
 We start with an initial claim review and develop a program to obtain the information needed to reach a coverage determination.
 We add value by working with subject matter experts who assess the size of the alleged breach and create an appropriate damages model that will be critical in the final analysis once the full loss is determined.
 We also take the necessary steps to ensure the process is quick and targeted.
 Insureds and the brokerage community appreciate our clients’ minimally invasive, timely responses.

 Some larger claims result from asserting a multiple of historical EBITDA shortfalls stemming from financial statement claims.
 We review the pricing and valuation methodology of the insured before closing.
-In most cases, the insured was focused more on what the investment would earn for them during their expected holding period and not on what it produced for the seller during its holding period.
+In many cases, the insured was focused more on what the investment would earn for them during their expected holding period and not on what it produced for the seller during its holding period.
 Breaches that would not affect future performance—those arising as a result of non-recurring items—would not qualify for multiple based damages.
 This methodology would resonate with neutrals selected from the forensic accounting and valuation professions.